As a property manager, there are plenty of certifications and licenses out there for you to consider.

 Building Owners and Managers Association International (BOMA)

-BOMA has more than 17,000 members and 92 chapters within the U.S. It essentially serves the commercial real estate industry.
+BOMA has more than 17,000 members and 92 chapters within the U.S. It essentially serves the commercial real estate industry and commercial properties.

 BOMA offers designations such as Facilities Management Administrator, Real Property Administrator, Building Systems Maintenance, Facilities Management, Property Management Financial Proficiency, and Property Administrator.